-Just to give you more insight in how it works, if a government wanted to boost demand by having a deficit and to avoid the inflationary pressures of an increasing demand for exports, it would have to ensure that exporting industries expand as much, if not more, as industries selling domestically.
+Just to give you more insight in how it works, if a government wanted to boost demand by having a deficit and to avoid the inflationary pressures of an increasing demand for imports, it would have to ensure that exporting industries expand as much, if not more, as industries selling domestically.
 But this is challenging, as those selling domestically are responding to an increased demand stimulated by Government expenditure – there is no such increased demand for exporting industries.
 In addition, as almost any business needs some level of oil (even if it’s just petrol to drive to work), any increase in the economy will increase demand for oil, increasing imports if you are an oil importer.

 You cannot fully understand the dynamics of the monetary system unless you also understand the foreign exchange system.
 In fact, the presentation of the monetary system on this blog is incomplete because I have not covered monetary policy or foreign exchange (I was going to make monetary policy my next topic, but I just feel the blog is dragging on too much and will have to be less comprehensive).